-- 1. Using the email address and password specified when signing up for Amazon Web Service (AWS), sign in to the Amazon EC2 Console. - 2.
+- 1. Using the email address and password specified when signing up for Amazon Web Service (AWS), sign in to the "Amazon EC2 Console". - 2.
 From the top right of the navigation bar, select the region for your instance from the dropdown selection.

-- 3. Select Instances from the left navigation pane, then click the Launch Instance button. - 4.
-Select the Classic Wizard from the Create a New Instance dialog and select Continue. - Choose an AMI. - Select the Microsoft Windows Server 2008 R2 Base AMI (2008 R2 SP1 Datacenter
+- 3. Select Instances from the left navigation pane, then click the Launch Instances button. - 4.
+Choose an AMI.
+Select the Microsoft Windows Server 2016 Base AMI (Datacenter Edition) - 5.

-Edition).

-- 6. Configure instance details. - a.
 Select your Instance Type.
-(Note: Select M1 Small or larger.)

-Amazon EC2 Instances Available Instance Types

-- b.
-Under Launch Instances, select Launch into: VPC, then select your availability zone.
-Click Continue. - c.
-Accept defaults on the Advanced Instance Options and the Storage Device Configuration dialogs by clicking Continue. - d.
-Add a Tag to name your instance and select Continue. - 7.
-Create Key Pair. - a.
-Unless choosing an existing Key Pair, you'll select Create a New Key Pair. - b.
-Enter a name and then select the Create & Download your Key Pair box. - c.
+(Note: Select M1 Small or larger.). - 6.
+Click on Configure Instance Details - a.
+For Network, select your VPC. - b.
+For Subnet, select an Availability Zone/Subnet that you created. - Accept defaults in the Network Interface section. - d.
+Accept defaults in the Advanced Details section. - 7.
+Click on Review and Launch. - a.
+Review the Instance Type information. - b.
+Accept a new Security Group, or Edit and select an existing one. - c.
+Review Instance Details information (accept defaults) - d.
+Review Storage information (accept defaults). - e.
+Add a Tag to name your instance and Click on Review and Launch (again). - 8.
+Perform final review of the Instance and click on Launch. - 9.
+Unless choosing an existing Key Pair, you'll select Create a New Key Pair.

+- 10. Enter a key pair name and then select Create & Download your Key Pair. - 11.
 Save the Key Pair file in a place you'll remember.
-Note: You can use this key pair to launch other instances in the future or visit the Key Pairs page to create or manage existing ones. - 8.
-Configure firewall (refer to Firewall Configurations for further information). - Choose a Security Group, then select Continue. - 9.
-A review page will display.
-Select Launch.
-Click Close to close the confirmation page and return to the Amazon Management Console.
+Note: You can use this key pair to launch other instances in the future or visit the Key Pairs page to create or manage existing ones.